salafemder/salafemder/README.md

 # Howdy!
 I’m Aden
-  -

 - 👋: I am a self-taught programmer with a focus on website development
-- Currently learning <sup>and working</sup> with javascript and node.js
+- Currently learning and working with javascript and node.js
 - 🩷Passionate about keeping the web accessible